Ear, Nose and Throat (Otolaryngology)

 - Chronic cough not related to lung problem alone

 - Suspected laryngopharyngeal reflux (gastroesophageal reflux disease involving the upper and/or lower airway)

 - Suspected paradoxical vocal cord motion or vocal cord paralysis

 Hoarseness (dysphonia) and vocal nodules are the most common problems we see in the clinic.
-Nodules, similar to a callus, can cause severe hoarseness and even complete loss of voice.
-Voice therapy to treat the problem and the cause, involves conducting a vocal quality assessment, learning behaviors to avoid straining the voice (vocal abuse), and other habits to preserve your child's lovely voice.
+Nodules, like a callus, can cause severe hoarseness and even complete loss of voice.
+Voice therapy to treat the problem and the cause involves conducting a vocal quality assessment, learning behaviors to avoid straining the voice (vocal abuse) and other habits to preserve your child's voice.